 Above is the first chapel I ever preached in – Oakley Primitive Methodist, Hampshire, built in 1866.
 It was January 1965, and my text was Isaiah 53:6, “All we like sheep have gone astray; we have turned every one to his own way; and the Lord hath laid on him the iniquity of us all.”

-Here I am in November 2017 standing outside the first Primitive Methodist chapel built in North Wales, in 1832 at Cloy.
-It is now an unoccupied house, and has been much altered since it closed down as a chapel in about 1959, but an artist’s impression of it as it was then, based on reminiscences from people who were Sunday School scholars there in the 1940s and 1950s, is found in my small book The Primitive Methodist Mission to North Wales for which see this website under My Books.
+In the photograph below, taken in November 2017, I am standing outside the first Primitive Methodist chapel built in North Wales, in 1832 at Cloy.
+It is now an unoccupied house, and has been much altered since it closed down as a chapel in about 1959.